goversap/help/docs/2020/faq.md

 ## 1. What are the prerequisites/minimal requirements for installation?

-Minimal requirement is any SAP system with GAP Gateway (software component SAP_GWFND) on SAP NetWeaver version at least 7.52 ([see details](inst/min.md))
+The minimal requirement is any SAP system with GAP Gateway (software component SAP_GWFND) on SAP NetWeaver version at least 7.52 ([see details](inst/min.md))

-## 2. Will the Gover release 2020 work on my S/4 HANA system that is on different release (1610, 1709, 1809, 1909)?
+## 2. Will the Gover release 2020 work on my S/4 HANA system that is on a different release (1610, 1709, 1809, 1909)?

 Yes.
-Gover release numbering is independent from SAP release numbering.
-Tracker release 2020 is compatible with SAP S/4 HANA releases from 1610 to 2020.
+Gover release numbering is independent of SAP release numbering.
+Gover release 2020 is compatible with SAP S/4 HANA releases from 1610 to 2020.
 Refer [Minimal requirements](inst/min.md) for more details.

 ## 3. What details do you need for troubleshooting the issues?